ripsawridge/site/site/contents/_cma/2018/schoentalspitze.md

 some reason.
 I drank some tea in a patch of sun at around 2600 meters elevation.
 The altitude already seemed noticeable.

-Along with a few others, I made the final awkward switchbacks to a ski depot on the steep north-west fac.
-I'd done without them for a long time, but it can be pretty unpleasant when you really need them!

-However, I could have left them at home today.
-Beautiful fresh powder over a thick base of snow is what I found.
-I paid 4 euros at the trailhead, then followed tracks up the hillside.
-Higher, I was full of memories of an occasion last summer when the boys and I climbed the Schöntalspitze and took an adventurous way down this very valley.
-I'd forgotten about that trip!
-I'll have to write it up...

 {% image https://farm5.static.flickr.com/4665/40047004522_808783f676_b.jpg %}
 The ski route on Schöntalspitze
 <a href='https://www.flickr.com/photos/55338612@N00/40047004522'>(link)</a>

-The day was perfect and cold...snow crystals sparkled in the air for some reason.
-I drank some tea in a patch of sun at around 2600 meters elevation.
-The altitude already seemed noticeable.

 {% image https://farm5.static.flickr.com/4650/39369242484_d22e488faf_b.jpg %}
 People approach the summit